University of Dallas: Guadalupe art print scandal

 On February 14, 2008, an image of Our Lady of Guadalupe was removed without permission from the Upper Gallery of the Haggerty Art Village.
-The image, entitled "Saint or Sinner", was on loan from Murray State University in Kentucky as part of a larger exhibit of works by Murray State University students.
+The image, Saint or Sinner, was on loan from Murray State University in Murray, Kentucky as part of a larger exhibit of works by Murray State students.
 The piece reportedly portrayed the Virgin Mary as a stripper.

-Immediate responses to the piece by students when it went on display were largely negative; to appease concerns, signage was put up warning students that "some items [on display] might be considered offensive."
-The university's president, Frank Lazarus, publicly condemned the theft.
-Reaction to Dr. Lazarus' statement prompted heated campus discussion and faced negative reception from online Catholic and conservative tabloids.
+After students voiced criticism, signs were put up to warn visitors that "some items [on display] might be considered offensive."
+The university's president, Frank Lazarus, publicly criticized the theft.
+Reaction to Lazarus' statement prompted heated campus discussion, and was discussed online on Catholic blogs and in conservative tabloids.

+Student Leaders for Racial Solidarity

+In 2020, an undergraduate submitted a proposal to establish a club called Student Leaders for Racial Justice.
+After heated debate on campus, the university administration eventually approved a revised version of the submission, leading to the establishment of the Student Leaders for Racial Solidarity Club.

 Governance and leadership

-As of 2022, the President is Jonathan J. Sanford, an American philosopher who previously served as the school's provost.
+As of 2022, the president was Jonathan J. Sanford, a philosopher who previously served as the school's provost.

 The University of Dallas is governed by a board of trustees.
-According to the university's by-laws, the Bishop of Dallas is an ex-officio voting member.
+According to the university's by-laws, the bishop of Dallas is an ex-officio voting member.

-Edward Burns, Bishop of the Diocese of Dallas, currently serves as the chancellor.
-The office, held by a Catholic bishop per the constitution of the university, is an unpaid, honorary position.
+Edward Burns, Bishop of the Diocese of Dallas, is the chancellor.
+The office, held by a Catholic bishop as stipulated by the constitution of the university, is an unpaid, honorary position.